ThirdGuard/tenderly-wizard/PUBLISH.md

-# tenderly-wizard: Publishing and Updating on npm
+# tenderly-wizard-v6: Publishing and Updating on npm

-This guide covers how to publish and update the tenderly-wizard package on npm.
+This guide covers how to publish and update the tenderly-wizard-v6 package on npm.

 ## Prerequisites